stnbu/mass_gathering/README.md

 You do this by:

 * Shooting momentum-altering projectiles at planets.
 If you strike a planet, you clam it.
-* If a planet you have claimed collides with an unclaimed planet, the newly-formed planet, becomes yours. *
+* If a planet you have claimed collides with an unclaimed planet, the newly-formed planet becomes yours. <sup>*</sup>
 * If a planet you have claimed collides with a planet claimed by another player, the owner is determined by mass: largest planet wins.
-* When all planets merge into one, the game is over and, the owner of the last planet wins.**
+* When all planets merge into one, the game is over and, the owner of the last planet wins. <sup>**</sup>

 The key bindings are displayed on-screen in the upper-left corner.